plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 language: plotly_js
 ---

-# Plotly's answer to client-side modularization
+# Plotly's solution to client-side modularization

+or maybe

+# Friction-less client-side modularization

 January 26, 2015

-**tl;dr** One library's answer to approaching client-side modularity using a mono-repo, one npm package and several CommonJS require-able modules.
+**tl;dr** One library's solution to approaching client-side modularity using a mono-repo, one npm package and several CommonJS require-able modules.